3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

   reboot into the newly installed OS

-Upon completion of the above, the user will now see either an Android or an Ubuntu Desktop, depending upon which one was installed.
+Upon completion of the above, the user will now see either an Android or an Debian Desktop, depending upon which one was installed.

 Congratulations!
 You are now booting your newly installed OS directly from eMMC on the DragonBoard™ 410c!

-## Install Android or Ubuntu Using Fastboot
+## Install Android or Debian Using Fastboot

 This section provides an alternative method for installing images onto the DB410c.
 This is for advanced users that plan to be flashing many versions of the OS into the DB410c.